How to Adjust Channel End Points and Mid Point in EdgeTX Radios

 Initial Steps: Centering Trims

 First off, ensure your trims haven’t been accidentally adjusted.
-Center all trim buttons — keep pushing the trim button left, or right, until you hear an audio cue, “trim centered” along with a haptic vibration.
+Center all trim buttons (those little buttons next to the gimbals, every time you push them the radio beeps)— keep pushing the trim button left, or right, until you hear an audio cue, “trim centered”.
+Those trim buttons are for people fly RC planes, if you only fly multirotors, you should never touch them.

-If this doesn’t rectify your issue, it’s time to move on to calibration.
+If this doesn’t fix your issue, move on to calibration.

 Calibrating Gimbals